MomsFriendlyDevCo/Doop/README.md

 Doop!
 The micro-framework from MFDC
 ===================================
 **If we hit that bullseye, the rest of the dominoes will fall like a house of cards.
-Checkmate.**
+Checkmate - Zapp Brannigan**

 This file should be replaed by your own project documentation.